Niko Kovač: International career

-Managerial career
+Coaching career

-Red Bull Salzburg (2009–2011)
+Red Bull Salzburg

-After his retirement from professional football, Kovač became coach of the second squad of FC Red Bull Salzburg, Red Bull Juniors, from 16 June 2009 to 7 April 2011.
+After his retirement from professional football, Kovač became coach of the reserve team of Red Bull Salzburg, Red Bull Juniors, between 16 June 2009 to 7 April 2011.
 In the 2009–10 season, he finished in sixth place and were knocked out in the Austrian Cup in the second round in a shootout.
 He was with the second team until 7 April 2011.
 His final match was a 1–1 draw against SV Seekirchen.
 In 2011, he was promoted to being assistant coach of the first squad together with Ricardo Moniz as head coach.
 After Moniz resigned as a first-team coach in June 2012, Kovač was one of the favourites for taking his position.
 However, the position went to Roger Schmidt and Kovač subsequently left Salzburg.

-Croatia (2013–2015)
+Croatia

 Under-21

 On 21 January 2013, Igor Štimac, head coach of the Croatia national team, announced that Kovač, alongside his brother Robert as assistant coach, would take over as the under-21 team head coach.
-His task was to qualify for the 2015 UEFA European Under-21 Championship.
-Croatia were drawn in Group 5 of the qualifying competition, together with Switzerland, Ukraine, Latvia and Liechtenstein.
-In the first four games Croatia got the maximum of 12 points with a goal difference of 13–0.
-He debuted with a 5–0 away win against Liechtenstein, before he brought two away wins against the group favourites Ukraine and Switzerland.

 Senior

-On 16 October 2013, Davor Šuker, president of the Croatian Football Federation (HNS), announced that Niko Kovač would take over as caretaker manager of the Croatia senior team.
+On 16 October 2013, Davor Šuker, president of the Croatian Football Federation, announced that Niko Kovač was appointed caretaker manager of the Croatia senior team.
 He replaced Štimac, who was sacked after Croatia scraped into the World Cup play-offs having taken only one point from their last four qualifiers.
 However, one day later, in an inaugural press conference, Šuker stated HNS signed a two-year contract with Kovač and his staff including his brother Robert Kovač, Vatroslav Mihačić and Goran Lacković, until the end of Croatia's UEFA Euro 2016 campaign.
 His first two matches for Croatia were in the World Cup play-offs against Iceland.
 Croatia managed to qualify for the 2014 FIFA World Cup in Brazil after winning the play-off tie against Iceland 2–0 on aggregate.
 At the World Cup, Croatia won 4–0 against Cameroon and lost 3–1 against Brazil and Mexico.
 Croatia did not qualify from their group.
-On 9 September 2015, HNS terminated Kovač's contract after Croatia lost 2–0 to Norway in the UEFA Euro 2016 qualifying.
+On 9 September 2015, HNS terminated Kovač's contract after Croatia lost 2–0 against Norway in the UEFA Euro 2016 qualifying.